-Over the past four years within Kevin’s work, one can see transitions and synthesis in media including painting, video, physical computing, and more recently, 2-dimensional digital prints.
-Through this synthesis of media, the conceptual investigation of the natural world through charts, diagrams and systems is a constant theme.
-Early work used solar energy to power a fictional television station to recent work that uses sensors to create an interactive video installation that questions entropy.
+Over the past six years within Kevin’s work, one can see transitions in media from painting, video, physical computing, and more recently to 2-dimensional digital prints.
+Through this synthesis of media, the conceptual investigation of the natural world through charts, diagrams, and systems is a constant theme.
+His early work used solar energy to power a fictional television station, while more recent work uses sensors to create an interactive video installation that questions entropy.

-He has taught at The University of North Carolina at Greensboro, The University of Oregon, The University of Pennsylvania and currently is an associate professor in the Newcomb Art Department at Tulane University.
+He has taught at The University of North Carolina at Greensboro, The University of Oregon, The University of Pennsylvania, and is currently Professor of Digital Arts and Chair of the Newcomb Art Department at Tulane University.